Mississippi Damned: Plot

 By 1998, the three characters are adults.
 Leigh is still hung up on her old girlfriend and continues to make unwelcome visits to her.
 Sammy, a former professional basketball player, is out of work due to an injury.
 His pride and previous fame make him reluctant to take the minimum wage job he needs to support his wife and child.
 Kari, a talented pianist who has delayed college for years to take care of her cancer-stricken mother, is waiting to hear if she has been accepted by a musical conservatory.
 As she struggles to save money for school, she feels bound by family and friends, most of whom have no money to lend her or are financially dependent on her.

 She eventually turns to Sammy for money.
 Although he gives it to her, she is disgusted and ashamed for having asked him.
 Sammy, feeling rejected by his wife, begins to seduce his son's underage teenage babysitter.
 When he is caught by his wife, she contacts the police.
 He commits suicide.

 Kari eventually learns that her mother's cancer has returned and her father has been laid off work.
 She gives her parents Sammy's money and decides not to go to school.
 When she tells her aunt of her decision, her aunt urges her to go, warning her that if she does not leave now she is unlikely to ever go.
-Kari learns that she has been accepted to school in New York.
+Kari learns that she has been accepted to school in New York City.
 Shortly after, she discovers that her aunt has died, leaving her $25,000 in life insurance for school.
-Kari realizes that her aunt committed suicide by ceasing to take her diabetic medication.
+Kari realizes that her aunt committed suicide by ceasing to take her diabetes medication.
 Kari packs up her things and leaves Mississippi, heading north toward school.